Close

 Special Categories

-Processing times vary significantly between categories, ranging from 3-5 business days for standard tourist applications to several weeks for employment and student classifications.
-Multiple-entry privileges depend on visa type and applicant qualifications.
+Processing times vary significantly between categories, ranging from 7-14 business days for standard single-entry tourist applications to 1-2 months for multiple-entry visas.
+Employment-based visas require 6-10 weeks for completion, though employers should budget 2-3 months for end-to-end compliance.
+Multiple-entry privileges depend on visa type, applicant qualifications, and proper endorsement from relevant Philippine entities or sponsors.

 04